- City Activities and Info

-NOTICE: Applicants must hold a valid Law Enforcement Officer certification with Virginia DCJS or be eligible for re-certification.
+Notice: Applicants must hold a valid Law Enforcement Officer certification with Virginia DCJS or be eligible for re-certification.
 Basic Jailor and/or any other certifications will not be considered.
-Applicants must have full-service patrol experience and it's preferred that applicants have been employed with a law enforcement agency for a minimum of 24 months.
+Applicants should have full-service patrol experience.

 Applicants considered for a Certified Police Officer position attend in-service training at the Chesapeake Law Enforcement Training Academy.
 The required time for this in-service training is considered on a case-by case basis but is at least two (2) weeks.
-Followed by a modified field training period of at least 30 days.
+Followed by a modified field training period.

 Applicants not receiving consideration for our Certified Police Officer program, due to a lack of experience or other factors, may be eligible to participate in our Police Officer Trainee application process.